-Program Advisers: P 118, 834.1184 Program Preceptors: G-B 218B, 702.7920
+Program Advisers: P 116, 834.1184

+Program Preceptors: G-B 218B, 702.7920

-Web: internationalstudies.uchicago.edu/undergrad/index.html
+Web: inst.uchicago.edu

 Program of Study

 The undergraduate program in International Studies (IS) draws on the strengths of the College faculty in a variety of disciplines and their innovative work in a number of areas of international relevance (e.g., human rights, international relations, globalization, transnationalism, area studies).
 It is designed to attract students who are preparing for academic, government, nonprofit, or business careers with an international focus, and who value the benefits of study abroad and of cross-cultural learning.